trttung1610/trttung1610/README.md

  - BKAI-NAVER Challenge 2022
    + Vietnamese Scene Text Detection and Recognition .

- - FAIR - Fundamental and Applied Information Technology - FAIR'2023
+ - FAIR'2023  - Fundamental and Applied Information Technology 2023
    + One of authors proposed ViCalligraphy: A Dataset for Vietnamese Calligraphy Text Recognition and Evaluations .

  - HO CHI MINH CITY AI-CHALLENGE 2022